Joy-less/SaikouChat/README.md

 ## Features

 - Create and chat with AI characters
-- Runs offline, for free, and is open-source
+- Group chats with multiple characters
+- Free & open-source and uses your own local large language model
-- All character data stored in a JSON file for portability and editability
+- Character data stored in a JSON file for portability and editability
-- Bring your own `.gguf` model
-- Take control with pin, regenerate and delete buttons

-## To-do

-- Group chats
+- Pin messages you like
+- Regenerate or delete messages you don't like

 ## Disclaimers